cesar-rgon/desktop-app-installer/README.md

 [Back to index](#index)

 #### 5.8 Add new subscript to setup EULA support
-To add a new subscript to setup EULA support for a package just follow next steps:
+To add a new subscript to setup EULA support for an application just follow next steps:

-1. Create a new file './eula/packageName' taking, as base, next commands from [template-eula][template-eula] file.
+1. Create a new file './eula/applicationName' taking, as base, next commands from [template-eula][template-eula] file.
   Considerations:
-  * The filename must be identically (case-sensitive) to the related application package defined in [applicationList.ubuntu][applicationList.ubuntu], [applicationList.debian][applicationList.debian], [applicationList.linuxmint][applicationList.linuxmint] or [applicationList.lmde][applicationList.lmde] file.
+  * The filename must be identically (case-sensitive) to the related application name defined in [applicationList.ubuntu][applicationList.ubuntu], [applicationList.debian][applicationList.debian], [applicationList.linuxmint][applicationList.linuxmint] or [applicationList.lmde][applicationList.lmde] file.

 2. Add parameters at the end of the file with the syntax indicated in template file to skip EULA questions during installation proccess.